2022 Buffalo shooting: Manifesto

-Activity on chat logs
+Activity on chat logs and online diary

 Gendron is also reported to have had an account on the chat platform Discord, with the same username as the Twitch user who livestreamed the attack.
 Thousands of chat logs were retrieved from the account's postings in a private chatroom, which were written in the form of an online diary and range from November 2021 to May 13, 2022.
 The logs include photos of Gendron, and the author claimed to be Gendron.
-Police said that they believe the messages are genuine.
-The chat logs reference a speeding ticket that is consistent with one received by the accused.
-They also include to-do list items in preparation for the attack.
-The chat logs indicated the attack was originally planned for March 15, for the anniversary of the Christchurch mosque shootings.
-However, this was delayed due to the author developing a case of COVID-19.
-The logs contained indications from as early as November 2021 that he planned to livestream a mass shooting targeting Black people.
-He claimed authorship of a post on 4chan from November 9, 2021, that said, "a brenton tarrant event [sic] will happen again soon".
+Police said that they believed the messages are genuine.
+The chat logs reference a speeding ticket that is consistent with one received by Gendron.
+The logs also include to-do list items seemingly indicating that the author was preparing for the attack.
+The chat logs indicated that the attack was originally planned to occur on March 15 so that the author could commemorate the anniversary of the Christchurch mosque shootings.
+However, the attack was delayed due to the author developing a case of COVID-19.
+The logs contained indications from as early as November 2021 that the author planned to livestream a mass shooting targeting black people.
+He claimed authorship of a post on 4chan from November 9, 2021, that said, "a brenton tarrant event [sic] will happen again soon."

 The online diary also had sketches of the layout of the inside of the Tops supermarket.
 The diary mentions visits to the supermarket on March 8.
-During these visits, he notes being challenged by the security guard, calling it a close call.
-He also noted the numbers of Black people and white people in the supermarket during his visits.
-The author considered an attack in various locations, including a Walmart in Rochester, New York, before finally deciding to target the Tops supermarket in Buffalo instead.
-Other locations which he considered targets included churches, malls, and elementary schools with mostly Black attendees.
-He also considered attacking synagogues but decided against it because March 15 was not on a Saturday (the Jewish sabbath).
-He wrote that he used data available through Google to determine the busiest times in the supermarket.
+During these visits, the author notes being challenged by the security guard, which the author described as a close call.
+He also noted the numbers of black people and white people in the supermarket during his visits.
+The author considered attacking various locations, including a Walmart in Rochester, New York, and institutions with predominantly black attendees such as churches, malls and elementary schools.
+He also considered attacking synagogues but decided against it because March 15 would not fall on a Saturday (the Jewish sabbath), thus synagogues were not likely to have many attendees at the author's desired time to attack.
+He wrote that he used data available through Google to determine when the busiest times in the supermarket would be.